-- Establish an Asia Knowledge Hub that will centralize the University's rich knowledge of Asia so that it can better used by staff and students
+- established and maintains an Asia Knowledge Hub that centralises the University's rich knowledge of Asia so that it can be better used by staff and students

-- Provide a focal point for the University's many scholars who are engaged in research and teaching on and in the region and to showcase their work
+- provides a focal point for the University's many scholars who are engaged in research and teaching on and in the region and showcases their work

-- Connect external stakeholders to our active, policy-relevant research community
+- connects external stakeholders to our active, policy-relevant research community

-- Strengthen and deepen our external networks in region, including with university, governments, think tanks and NGOs.
+- strengthens and deepens our external networks in region, including with university, governments, think tanks and NGOs

-- Lead and inform public debate in Australia about Asia and contribute to public debate in the region
+- leads and informs public debate in Australia about Asia and contributes to public debate in the region

 Download a copy of our three-year plan here [PDF 585KB]